crqu/crqu.github.io/_pages/about.md

 I am a fourth year undergraduate student at [Peking University](https://www.pku.edu.cn) (PKU), where I am fortunate to be advised by [Prof. Pengcheng You](https://pengcheng-you.github.io/desires-lab/).
 This summer, I worked as a visiting student in the [Caltech Rigorous Systems Research Group](http://rsrg.cms.caltech.edu), advised by [Prof. Adam Wierman](https://adamwierman.com) at the [Computing + Mathematical Sciences (CMS) Department](https://www.cms.caltech.edu), [California Institute of Technology](https://www.caltech.edu).
 You can find my CV [here](../assets/pdf/cv.pdf).

+<h3>Research Interests</h3>

-My research interest include estabilishing theoretical foundations of Reinforcement Learning (RL), designing algorithms for Multi-agent systems and fostering the deployment of Machine Learning tools in the real world.
+My research interests include estabilishing theoretical foundations of Reinforcement Learning (RL), designing algorithms for Multi-agent systems and fostering the deployment of Machine Learning tools in the real world.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.